JetSetIlly/Gopher2600/README.md

 ## Resources used

 The Stella project (https://stella-emu.github.io/) was used as a reference for video output.
-I made the decision not to use or even to look at any of Stella's implementation details.
-The exception to this was a peek at the audio sub-system.
+In the absence of VCS hardware (which I don't have) Stella was the only option I had for checking video accuracy.

+No reference to the Stella source was made at all except during the development of the CDF cartridge formats.
+These recent formats don't seem to be documented anywhere accept in the Stella source.

+I also peeked at Stella's audio sub-system to convince myself that I was going about the problem correctly.
 Primarily however, `Gopher2600's` audio implementation references Ron Fries' original TIASound.c file.

 Many notes and clues from the AtariAge message boards.
 Most significantly the following threads proved very useful indeed: